Bahia Palace

+The palace has an irregular layout comprising around 150 rooms organized around multiple internal courtyards and riad gardens.
+It is most notable for its decoration, particularly its painted wood ceilings, along with sculpted stucco and zellij tilework.
+The original grounds of the palace also encompassed a wider area with gardens, parks, stables, a mosque, and other annexes.

 History

-Construction in the 19th century
+First construction

 Si Musa was descended from a family of black slaves which served the Moroccan makhzen (royal government) and reached the highest offices in the country.
 He was first hajib (similar to a chamberlain) then grand vizier under Muhammad ibn Abd al-Rahman, who reigned from 1859 to 1873.
+Construction of the palace took place in the 1860s.

-He began the construction of the palace in 1859 and continued during the 1860s.
-Today, the "Grand Riad" or large riad garden and its adjoining rooms in the northern part of the palace date from Si Musa's time and are also consequently known as the Dar Si Moussa.
-The two grand chambers on the east and west sides of the garden contain an inscription which dates their construction to 1866-67.
+Among the existing parts of the palace today, the "Grand Riad" or large riad garden and its adjoining rooms in the northern part of the palace date from Si Musa's time and are also consequently known as the Dar Si Moussa.
+The two chambers on the east and west sides of the garden contain an inscription which dates their construction to 1866–7.